 Graduate students (currently enrolled or who have received a masters or doctoral degree within the past year) are invited to submit Discovery Session proposals for works in progress or completed research.
 We seek proposals that reflect and showcase our vibrant community of practice — promoting theory, research and methodology, and practice in online teaching and learning.

-Up to three graduate student proposals will be accepted, and selected presenters will be recognized at the conference Awards Ceremony.
+Presenters will be recognized at the conference Awards Ceremony.